heig-vd-dai-course/heig-vd-dai-course/12.01-http-and-curl/01-course-material/PRESENTATION.md

 ### HTTP (2/2)

-- Application layer protocol with many features.
+- An application protocol with many features.
 - Used to transfer data between a client (an **user agent**) and a server.
 - A client can be a web browser, a mobile application, a command-line tool, household appliance, etc.